 Walker’s prints are presented alongside a selection of the original Harper’s images on which they are based.
 Seen together, the two bodies of work shed light on Walker’s artistic process and her approach to history as an always-fraught, always-contested narrative.
 Her ghostly scenes assert the influence of racial history on contemporary life and create a provocative dialogue between the past and the present.

 Kara Walker: Harper's Pictorial History of the Civil War (Annotated) is organized by the Smithsonian American Art Museum.
-Generous support has been provided by Crown Equipment Exhibitions Endowment.
+Generous support for the presentation in Washington, DC has been provided by Crown Equipment Exhibitions Endowment.